JaisPiyush/wyrd-docs/ui-specs/README.md

     1. **Main Body:**
     - The main body will be wrapped within a `BlocConsumer` of the `AuthenticationBloc`.
-    - It will listen for the `AuthenticationStatePhoneNumberAuthenticationFailed` state and display a snackbar when this state occurs.
+    - It will listen for the `ePhoneNumberAuthenticationFailedAuthenticationStat` state and display a snackbar when this state occurs.

     2. **Timer:**
     - The timer will be wrapped within a `BlocSelector` of the `AuthenticationBloc`.
-    - It will listen for the `AuthenticationStateWaitingForCodeInput` state and render the time.
+    - It will listen for the `WaitingForCodeInputAuthenticationState` state and render the time.
     - When the timer reaches zero, it will display a text button labeled 'resend'.

     3. **Button:**
     - The button will be wrapped within a `BlocConsumer` of the `AuthenticationBloc`.
     - It will listen for the following states:
-        - `AuthenticationStatePhoneNumberAuthenticationFailed` to show a snackbar.
+        - `PhoneNumberAuthenticationFailedAuthenticationState` to show a snackbar.
-        - `AuthenticationStateAuthenticationCompleted` to navigate back to `InitializationActivity`.
+        - `AuthenticationCompletedAuthenticationState` to navigate back to `InitializationActivity`.

     4. **On Click:**
-    - On click, the button will trigger the `AuthenticationEventVerifyCode` event in the `AuthenticationBloc`.
+    - On click, the button will trigger the `VerifyCodeAuthenticationEvent` event in the `AuthenticationBloc`.
     - It will also start displaying a loading animation.